 Steps to use Wordable:

-- Export your post as draft to your wordpress site by clicking on export button.
+- Export your post as a draft to your WordPress site by clicking on the export button.

 I use Google Docs to create all my posts and I like the interface very much.

-Try Google Docs and switch to it as soon as possibe.
+Try Google Docs and switch to it as soon as possible.

 Feel free to comment if you face any problems while linking and importing your posts from Google Docs to WordPress.